bitaxeorg/osmu-wiki/src/content/docs/public-pool/selfhost.md

 ### Bitcoin Core/Knots

 MAYBE: have a community mining config?
+TODO: note about pruning, prefer 10-30gib of space for the chain
+    not everyone casually has 1 tib of free space
 ### btcd